-Core Principle F: Managing risks and performance through robust internal control and strong public financial management

-Core Principle F: Managing risks and Key aspects of the Council's governance arrangements during 2022/23 include:

-- Risk management involves the identification, analysis and control of threats or events that adversely affect the achievement of the County Council's strategic and operational objectives.
+Core Principle F: Managing risks and performance through robust internal control and strong public financial management There is a need to promote management accountability and communicate consequences for non-compliance in all Council policies.
+The development of audit arrangements to review the effectiveness of the performance cycle and highlight areas for improvement.
+Key aspects of the Council's governance arrangements during 2022/23 include: Risk management involves the identification, analysis and control of threats or events that adversely affect the achievement of the County Council's strategic and operational objectives.
 It also enables positive risks to be taken to innovate and improve service provision.
-The Risk Management Strategy details the methodology for evaluating corporate risk management arrangements and its delivery is supported by the Corporate Risk Management Group. - The County Council's Anti-Fraud and Corruption Strategy embeds effective standards in countering fraud, corruption and theft.
-The Chief Financial Officer is responsible for ensuring this Strategy is applied and that the CIPFA Code of Practice on Managing the Risk of Fraud and Corruption is followed. - The County Council supports and submits data for the National Fraud Initiative (NFI) and assesses all matches for review and, where appropriate, mitigation. - Financial Regulations form part of the Constitution and set out our financial management framework for ensuring we make the best use of the money we have available to spend.
+The Risk Management Strategy details the methodology for evaluating corporate risk management arrangements and its delivery is supported by the Corporate Risk Management Group.
+The County Council's Anti-Fraud and Corruption Strategy embeds effective standards in countering fraud, corruption and theft.
+The Chief Financial Officer is responsible for ensuring this Strategy is applied and that the CIPFA Code of Practice on Managing the Risk of Fraud and Corruption is followed.
+The County Council supports and submits data for the National Fraud Initiative (NFI) and assesses all matches for review and, where appropriate, mitigation. framework for ensuring we make the best use of the money we have available to spend.
 It outlines the financial roles and responsibilities for staff and Members and provides a framework for financial decision-making.
 Where there are specific statutory powers and duties the Financial Regulations seek to ensure these are duly complied with, as well as reflecting best professional practice and decision-making.

-Areas where it is recognised that that governance arrangements could be further strengthened include:

-- A review of the Constitution and enhanced training across Officers and Members to ensure responsibilities are clear as noted above at Core Principal A. This should include the Council's contract procedure rules. - Monitoring arrangements to identify and take action to address issues of non-compliance with corporate procedures. - Clearer links between the governance framework and decision making ability to ensure activity is aligned to policies and procedures and supported by robust internal controls.
+Areas where it is recognised that that governance arrangements could be further strengthened include: A review of the Constitution and enhanced training across Officers and Members to ensure responsibilities are clear as noted above at Core Principal A. This should include the Council's contract procedure rules.
+Monitoring arrangements to identify and take action to address issues of non-compliance with corporate procedures.